berkde/fabrick-api/README.md

 I apologize for any confusion.
 Here's the corrected guide, emphasizing the need to clone the project to the local environment for development:

-# Fabrick API Integration Project Setup Guide
+# Fabrick API Project Setup Guide

 To contribute to and work on the Fabrick API Integration Project, follow these step-by-step instructions: